 of all MER conventions.
 There will also be Special

-The Azelea/Dogwood/Magnolia Rooms at the hotel will contain all the convention contest activities.
-These rooms will be open for contest entry acceptance on Friday at the following times:
+The Lakeview room at the hotel will contain all the convention contest activities.
+The room will be open for contest entry acceptance on Friday at the following times:

 - 9 am – noon